IpreferV/IpreferV/README.md

-- 👋 Hi, I’m IpreferV.
-You may actually call me just V!
+- You may call me V.

-I am currently a first year Computer Science major.
-Looking forward to 2027!

 > This md is on the works, maybe.